nikhovas/goshort/README.md

 the program won't look to it.
 If the token is specified, but something is wrong with auth in your request, you'll get error 401 (Unauthorized).

+### Docker

+There are two images of GoShort:

+- `nikhovas/goshort:alpine` - standalone goshort.
+Can be used with docker-compose
+- `nikhovas/goshort:redis` - goshort container with embedded Redis database.

+All in DockerHub.